 There are a number of breast forms available that are not made of silicone.
 Manufacturers may market them as "leisure" forms, "sleep" forms, or "post-surgery" forms, but some women prefer them to silicone and use them for everyday wear on a permanent basis.
 Other women like to use non-silicone forms for some activities and silicone forms for others.
 Many non-silicone forms are unweighted or lightly weighted and thus very comfortable.
 Often, they look quite natural, but some don't have the lifelike feel of silicone.

 If you want to try making your own breast forms, check out the photo tutorial, How to Make a Micro Bead Breast Form, posted on our BreastFree Blog.
 For those of you who like to sew, the instructions will enable you to fashion a form that is light as air, soft, and washable.
 Also, patterns are available for knitted forms.
 Using soft yarns, you can customize your own comfortable shape.
 A knitting pattern with detailed directions is available at the knitty.com website.
-(You can also order custom knitted forms in a wide variety of yarns from TitBits.)
+If you don't knit, you can order custom knitted forms in a wide variety of yarns from TitBits.
+There is also an organization, Knitted Knockers Charities, Inc., that provides free patterns and volunteers who will knit you a pair of forms if you can't knit them yourself.
 If you would like to crochet a breast form, click on the following link: Crocheting Instructions.
 Knitting and crocheting instructions can also be found at the website of Bosom Buddies of the QC, under the heading "instructions."